A hand-picked selection of the best cycle touring books for an armchair adventure

-I was introduced to cycle touring my best friend, Adrian.
-He invited me along on a coast to coast ride – Barrow in Furness to Whitby – in 2008 and I never looked back.
+I was introduced to cycle touring by my best friend, Adrian.
+He invited me along on a coast-to-coast ride – Barrow in Furness to Whitby – in 2008 and I never looked back.
 I guess that says something about how I learn new things and step into new realities.

-After Adrian and I completed our 2011 charity challenge to cycle 20 countries in 100 days I found that books about cycle touring became an important part of the planning stages of my next journey.
+After Adrian and I completed our 2011 charity bike ride challenge to cycle 20 countries in 100 days I found that books about cycle touring became an important part of the planning stages of my next journey.
 I was plotting a solo trip which meant I would have to plan the route and logistics for myself.

 I read these stories to reminisce and to remember the feeling of being out on the road.
 It’s an important ritual for me.
 The bond of connection through shared experience is something I value.

 The latest incarnation of the Adventure Cycle Touring Handbook has been written by Neil and Harriet Pike, perhaps best known as Pikes on Bikes, the handbook shares practical information, route guides and stories of past journeys.
-This is the go to resource for anyone planning an adventurous bike expedition of any length.
+This is the go-to resource for anyone planning an adventurous bike expedition of any length.

-With the help of the handbook you’ll feel more confident about the practicalities leading up to that point.
-It’ll help you answer the questions of interested family members and to dismiss the naysayers who try to steer you off course.
+With the help of the handbook, you’ll feel more confident about the practicalities leading up to that point.
+It’ll help you answer the questions of interested family members and dismiss the naysayers who try to steer you off course.
 Once you’re on the road, it’s easy.

-I love this book for it’s daring simplicity.
-The story is about a circumnavigation of the British Isles by female solo cyclist, Anna Hughes.
+I love this book for its daring simplicity.
+The story is about a circumnavigation of the British Isles by a female solo cyclist, Anna Hughes.
 The format of the book is a daily journal entry of the ride as it happened.
 This style of day by day account appealed to me in that I could pick up the book, read a few pages and be moved by the immediacy of the geography.